hublecarpio/Api_whatsapp_instancias/replit.md

 - **Dec 7 2025**: Created full AI Agent configuration panel in frontend with tabs for prompt, config, and tools
 - **Dec 7 2025**: Refactored tool parameters - dynamic OpenAI function schema from custom parameters per tool
 - **Dec 7 2025**: Implemented recursive interpolation for {{param}} placeholders in URL, headers, and nested body templates
+- **Dec 7 2025**: Added automatic S3 image detection and sending - 6-char alphanumeric codes (with at least one letter and one number) parsed from tool responses and sent as images via WhatsApp